rives-io/riv/docs/getting-started.md

 [RIVEMU] Outcard sha256sum verification SUCCEEDED!
 ```

-In case you used the hash of the above command,
+In case you use the same hash of the above text,
-of course it does not match with the tape you recorded locally,
+of course it will not match with the tape you recorded locally,
-correct to the expected hash to see the `SUCCEEDED!` message.
+change to the expected hash to see the `SUCCEEDED!` message.

-Notice that in order to verify a tape,
+Notice that in order to verify a tape
-you needed to have the combination of the *cartridge*, the *tape*, *parameters* and *outcard* hash.
+you needed to have the combination of the *cartridge*, *tape*, *parameters* and *outcard* hash.
 RIVES for instance store all this information in smart contracts in order to verify tape outcomes.

 Tapes can also be very useful while developing games,
-to check if game behavior is not impacted while you create new changes in the game.
+to check if game behavior is not impacted while you modify the game.
-You could create a test suite of tapes along with their respective outcard hashes, to verify if they match while you do cosmetic changes in your game.
+You could create a test suite of tapes along with their respective outcard hashes,
+and then verify if they match while you do cosmetic changes in your game.

 ## Other options

-RIVEMU has many other options, mostly more useful while developing games,
+RIVEMU has many other options, mostly useful for developing cartridges,
 you can check the `-help` option to see its list.
 If you are interested learning more about them,
-go to the next chapter were we get into actually developing cartridges
+go to the next chapter were we get into actually developing your first cartridge
 and learn about many options along the way.